 - mailing address

-If contact information changes, students must email their updated information to [email protected].
+If contact information changes, young adults must email their updated information to [email protected].

 Intake and conditional approval

-After a student applies, their application will be reviewed to determine eligibility and for completeness.
-Following this, TAP Practitioners will contact students with information about next steps.
+After a young adult applies, their application will be reviewed to determine eligibility and for completeness.
+Following this, Practitioners will contact young adults with information about next steps.

-Students who meet the program requirements will be required to complete an intake form.
-The intake form will be reviewed and the student will be conditionally approved.
-An email will be sent to the student with a deadline to complete any tasks required for approval of their funding.
+Young adults who meet the program requirements will be required to complete an intake form.
+The intake form will be reviewed and the young adult will be conditionally approved.
+An email will be sent to the young adult with a deadline to complete any tasks required for approval of their funding.

 Payment of expenses